Manbendra2014/Machine-Learning-Based-Classical-Cipher-Classifier/README.md

 ### LSTM ( Long Short - Term Memory ) RNN

 <p align="justify">LSTM is a type of recurrent neural network architecture designed to overcome the limitations of traditional RNNs ( Recurrent Neural Network ) in handling long-term dependencies.
-It introduces memory cells that allow the model to remember information over extended sequences.
-The key components of an LSTM cell are :</p>
+It introduces memory cells that allow the model to remember information over extended sequences. </p>

-1. **Input Gate** : <p align="justify">Controls how much new information is added to the cell's state.</p>
-2. **Forget Gate** : <p align="justify">Controls what information to discard from the previous state.</p>
-3. **Output Gate** : <p align="justify">Controls how much information from the cell's state is used to produce the output.</p>

 <p align="justify">LSTM networks are well - suited for tasks where preserving context information over long sequences is critical, such as language modeling, speech recognition, and sentiment analysis.</p>